nrfconnect/sdk-nrf/doc/nrf/drivers/eth_rtt.rst

 Initialization
 **************

-You can initialize the RTT driver using the :option:`CONFIG_ETH_RTT` Kconfig option.
+You can initialize the RTT driver using the :kconfig:`CONFIG_ETH_RTT` Kconfig option.

 API documentation
 *****************